cedric25/node-starter/README.md

 # node-starter

-Simple starting point to create a Node.js program.
+Simple starting point to create a Node.js app.

-Interested by creating an API instead?
-Try [https://github.com/cedric25/node-api-starter](https://github.com/cedric25/node-api-starter)
+Starter template quite deprecated...

+Better to have a look at the API starter instead: [https://github.com/cedric25/node-api-starter](https://github.com/cedric25/node-api-starter)

 Includes:
  - An index.js calling a 'run()' function from another file